 Roaming in the US

-If you experience any sort of issues with connectivity while roaming in the US, please manually select Verizon or AT&T in the first instance.
+If you experience any sort of issues with calls or TXTs while roaming in the US, make sure your phone’s OS is up to date.

 I followed advice above, but I can’t make a phone call, what do I do?

 For example, if you’re on a Prepay or Pay Monthly plan and call a NZ number using Wifi Calling while roaming overseas, this will come out of your plan allowance.
 If you Wifi call a US number while in the US, you will be charged the standard cost of calling a US number, like you would at home.

 I’m connected to T-Mobile and my data has stopped working after making a call or sending a TXT, what do I do?

 Your phone will automatically reconnect to 4G for data when the phone is idle.
 So, running multiple apps on your phone might impact the switch between 2G and 4G networks.
 We recommend that you close all your apps that you’re not using to help with this.
 Also, turning flight mode on and off on your device will get you reconnected to 4G data faster if you are having problems.